oapi-codegen/oapi-codegen/README.md

  the generated file in case the spec contains weird strings.

-So, for example, if you would like to produce only the server code, you could run `oapi-generate --generate types,server`.
+So, for example, if you would like to produce only the server code, you could run `oapi-generate -generate types,server`.
 You could generate `types` and `server` into separate files, but both are required for the server code.

 `oapi-codegen` can filter paths base on their tags in the openapi definition.
-Use either `--include-tags` or `--exclude-tags` followed by a comma-separated list of tags.
-For instance, to generate a server that serves all paths except those tagged with `auth` or `admin`, use the argument, `--exclude-tags="auth,admin"`.
-To generate a server that only handles `admin` paths, use the argument `include-tags="admin"`.
+Use either `-include-tags` or `-exclude-tags` followed by a comma-separated list of tags.
+For instance, to generate a server that serves all paths except those tagged with `auth` or `admin`, use the argument, `-exclude-tags="auth,admin"`.
+To generate a server that only handles `admin` paths, use the argument `-include-tags="admin"`.
 When neither of these arguments is present, all paths are generated.

 ## What's missing or incomplete